b334/video-player_video-api/readme.txt

 Video player using JS and video api.
+User can slide slider or click progress bar to change video playback time.